 AmpliFi allows you to hide your Wi-Fi SSID from the wireless network lists of client devices (laptops, mobiles, etc).
 This makes the SSID invisible for anyone—yourself included.
-You can hide the main network, as well as the additional SSID or guest network.
+You can hide the main network, as well as the guest network.
 This is especially useful for the guest network, which you can have always hidden and only reveal it when you have guests.
 Hiding any one of these does not hide the others.
 If you wish to hide them all, you must repeat this process for each one.
-This article guides you through hiding the main Wi-Fi, but the configurations will be the same for any of the SSIDs.

-Warning Devices currently connected via Wi-Fi may loose connectivity and could be unable to detect the Wi-Fi network until the SSID is revealed once again.
-If you only have one SSID enabled and you hide it, you will lose connectivity and not be able to connect to the AmpliFi app locally.
+Warning Devices currently connected via Wi-Fi may loose connectivity and could be unable to detect the Wi-Fi network until the hidden network credentials are configured on your device, or the SSID is revealed once again.
+If you only have one SSID enabled and you hide it, you will lose connectivity and not be able to connect to the AmpliFi app locally until your mobile phone is reconnected.
 If you have not enabled remote access this will lock you out of your management app and you will have to reset your router.

 The process described below is applicable to all our product lines: AmpliFi HD, Gamer's Edition, Instant and Alien.